 The controller Outside Van used in my second van is the Zamp 30 amp, 5-stage PWM charge controller.
 I’ve linked to some additional info on this controller in the resources section.
 It’s installed in the corner of one of my cabinets and provides a simple way to monitor the solar power coming into my batteries.
-It’s works like a charm and costs around $130.
+It works like a charm and costs around $150.

 Automatic Charging Relay (ACR)

-In my second van, I have 440 watts of Zamp solar panels and a 660 amp-hour AGM battery bank.
-My batteries are also hooked up to my van’s alternator so they charge while I’m driving.
-After two years, the system is still working great.
+In my second van, I had 440 watts of Zamp solar panels and a 660 amp-hour AGM battery bank.
+My batteries were also hooked up to my van’s alternator so they charged while driving.
 To give you an idea of what we charge in the van, we have two electric bikes, my computer, a bunch of camera equipment, two cell phones, a dust buster, a blender, and a few other random electronics that we frequently charge.
 I’ve never had to plug in by necessity or had to be stressed that my batteries were dangerously low.
 The system has worked great, and I’m happy I overestimated because I never have to think about having enough power.

 The downside of my setup is that the battery bank is very heavy due to its size and it was also expensive.
 I chose AGM because the lithium technology was and is still evolving, so I decided to go with the tried and tested system.
 In the future, I would consider lithium as a way to save space and weight, but I’d need to take extra precautions with temperature control since we use our van on ski trips.

-For more information on my setup, I’ve included links to a blog post and two of my YouTube videos in the resources section.
+For more information on my van electrical system, I’ve included links to two of my YouTube videos in the resources section.

 - Zamp Solar Roof Mounted Solar Panel Kits